Pascal-Krenckel/CompressedFileViewer/Readme.md

 This plugin has two basic settings.
 1. `Try to decompress all files`: If set, the plugin will try to decompress all files regardless of the extension.
 All decompressed files will be tracked and - if saved - automatically compressed.
 (If the path is still the same)
    Only active algorithms will be used.
 2. `Compression algorithms`: The ordered list of the compression algorithms.
-This does not affect file detection or 'decompress all'.
-It only affects the behaviour of the icon or 'Toggle Compression'.
+This does not affect file detection or `Try decompress all`.
+It only affects the behaviour of the icon or `Toggle Compression`.
 When clicking on the icon based on the suffix, the appropriate compression will be chosen.
 Afterwards, you can iterate through all algorithms in the list by clicking again.
     * Is enabled: If unchecked, the algorithm will be disabled.
 No files will be compressed or uncompressed using this algorithm.
 To update the toolbar you need to restart npp.
     * Is active: If an algorithm is not active, it will not be used with the setting `Try decompress all files`.
 Additionally, using the toolbar icon will only switch to this algorithm if it has the correct suffix.
 Files with the correct suffix will still automatically be (de)compressed when opened/saved.

+      That means:
+      You must restart Npp to update the menu commands.
+      Disabled algorithms will not be used.
+      Enabled algorithms will be used for files with matching extensions or for explicitly selected files (by using the menu).
+      If `Try decompress all` is checked, a file with an extension that does not match an enabled algorithm will still be decompressed if possible, but only active algorithms are tried.
+      Using the toolbar icon or `Toggle Compression` will switch through all active algorithms including the compression based on the extension even if not active.

 Selecting an algorithm and clicking on 'Settings' allows you to manage the algorithm-specific settings.
 1. 'Suffixes': The list of suffixes that should automatically be decompressed.
 If a file is saved with such a suffix, it will also be compressed.
 2. Other algorithm-specific settings